2011 Virginia earthquake: Internet activity and social media

 The USGS "Did you feel it?" citizen-based earthquake intensity website received about 60,000 reports in the first two hours after the quake, and over 100,000 responses within four hours.
 As of March 7, 2018, the earthquake has 144,178 felt reports.

 According to Facebook, the word "earthquake" appeared in the status updates of 3 million users within four minutes of the quake.
 Twitter said users were sending as many as 5,500 messages ("tweets") per second, which exceeds the maximum rate immediately after the death of Osama bin Laden and was "on par with" the rate after the Tōhoku earthquake and tsunami.

 Due to the significantly slower propagation of seismic waves compared to the near-speed-of-light transmission of Internet traffic, some Twitter users read about the earthquake seconds before feeling the tremors.
 For example, Twitter users in such cities as New York City and Boston reported reading tweets about the earthquake from users in Washington, D.C., or Richmond, Virginia, 15 to 30 seconds before feeling the quake itself.

 The European-Mediterranean Seismological Centre (EMSC) website, one of the top global earthquake information website experienced a massive and immediate traffic surge caused by the convergence of eyewitnesses looking for information about the shaking.
 Their hit times proved to mimic the seismic wave propagation generated by the earthquake.
 On average eyewitnesses hit the website 90 seconds after the ground start shaking.
 The epicenter was determined within 30 km by retropropagating 2 minutes of EMSC website traffic without using any seismic data.
 The authors argue that eyewitnesses can be considered as a real-time sensor, their website visit being triggered by the ground shaking.

-The English version of Wikipedia had an encyclopedia article dedicated to the earthquake by 2:03 PM, 12 minutes after the event, and it was mentioned in two other Wikipedia articles even earlier.
+The English version of Wikipedia had an encyclopedia article dedicated to the earthquake by 2:03 p.m., 12 minutes after the event, and it was mentioned in two other Wikipedia articles even earlier.

 Zoo animal reactions

 Staff at the National Zoo in Washington, D.C., reported that some of the animals in the park appeared to show behavior suggesting that they anticipated the earthquake from seconds to minutes before it was felt in the area.
 The earthquake was felt at the great ape exhibits during afternoon feeding time.
 About three to ten seconds before the quake, many of the apes abandoned their food and climbed to the top of a tree-like structure in the exhibit.
 The red ruffed lemurs sounded an alarm call about 15 minutes before the quake, and the flock of 64 flamingos rushed around and grouped themselves together just before the quake.
-During the quake, some animals vocalized, some ran or dove for cover, and some stood up and stared at the walls of their enclosures.
+During the quake, some animals vocalized, some ran or dived for cover, and some stood up and stared at the walls of their enclosures.
 Some of the animals remained agitated for the rest of the day, while others calmed quickly.
 The Zoo's giant pandas did not appear to respond to the quake.